Georgia Tort Law

 A Brief History on Georgia Tort Laws

-Over the years, courts began refining burdens of proof, creating defenses including the assumption of risk and contributory negligence.
+Over the centuries, courts refined the legal process.
+They established burdens of proof and created defenses including the assumption of risk and contributory negligence.
 This was when the plaintiff’s ability to recover compensation began being restricted.

-In the late 1770s, Georgia adopted the common law of England, and as motor vehicles grew in popularity in the 20th century, tort law and liability insurance laws became critical.
-Product liability claims also emerged as issues involving the manufacturing and selling of defective motor vehicles became more common.
+In the late 1770s, Georgia adopted the common law of England, which included its legal procedures and policies on tort law.
+In the 20th century, as motor vehicles grew in popularity in the 20th century, tort law and liability insurance laws became critical.
+During this time, product liability claims also emerged as issues involving the manufacturing and selling of defective motor vehicles became more common.

 Learn more about Georgia tort law and related topics: